 Used in many ways even as a supplement

 Keeps away unwanted guest

-Cinnamon is more well known today for health.
+Cinnamon is more well known today for its positive health benefits.
 I hope you were able to take away a lot of knowledge about its other protective qualities.
-The video above explains many health benefits that cinnamon has to offer.
-It is a wonder spice in my opinion because of so many of its great attributes.
-I know you will enjoy using and crafting it into your everyday life.
-Please share your experiences and thoughts below or share one of your favorite herbs or spices.
+The video above explains the many health benefits that cinnamon has to offer.
+It is a wonder spice, in my opinion, because it has so many great attributes.
+I know you will enjoy using and integrating it into your everyday life.
+Please share your experiences and thoughts below, or share one of your favorite herbs or spices.